 Data-driven marketing, in theory, is about better using the flood of customer-related data to integrate and optimize marketing efforts in the age of an empowered consumer and Big Data.

 What matters most is the optimization of the customer experience, relevance and (perceived) customer value as a driver of business value.
 Data-driven marketing certainly is not (just) about advertising and programmatic ad buying as some believe.
 Nor is it just about campaigns.
 On the contrary: if done well, data-driven marketing is part of digital marketing transformations whereby connecting around the customer across the customer life cycle is key.
-Such a customer-centric approach also means that personal data need to be used in a way that makes sense for the customer and takes into account data regulations and the increasing call for more control over privacy and personal data processing as such.
+Such a customer-centric approach also means that personal data need to be used in a way that makes sense for the customer and takes into account data regulations and the increasing call for more control over privacy and personal data processing and personal data protection as such.
 The EU’s General Data Protection Regulation (GDPR) will be a game-changer in that regard.

 The role and evolution of data-driven marketing